-According to the independent service quality survey, Starling Bank is one of the leading fintech UK firms today.
-Their eagerness to go eco-friendly and choose more planet-friendly options attracts so many customers to their services.
+According to the independent service quality survey, Starling Bank is one of the examples of fintech companies who lead the US market.
+Their eagerness to go green and choose more planet-friendly options attracts so many customers to their services.
 The bank is branchless, paperless, and operating on renewable energy.
 It was also the first in the country to launch debit cards made from recycled plastic.
 Additionally, together with other top fintech companies, Starling joined the Tech Zero taskforce to help to cut carbon emissions.
 Along with that all, they plant trees to reduce and prevent deforestation.
 Impressively, right?

 Luckily, Starling isn’t the only bank promoting sustainability in the country.
-Triodos is also among green fintech startups in the UK that strive to make the banking sector environmentally safer and more resource-efficient.
+Triodos is also among green fintech startups in the UK that strive to make the banking sector greener and more resource-efficient.
 The thing is people as never before are focused on the environmental impact they make.
 Moreover, the research conducted by Triodos shows that ethical options also belong to their investors’ key demands.
-That’s why the bank finances only sustainable enterprises and publishes the info of all businesses they cooperate with, in such a way demonstrating one of their fundamental values — transparency.
+That’s why the bank finances only green economy enterprises and publishes the info of all businesses they cooperate with, in such a way demonstrating one of their fundamental values — transparency.
 Hence, all stakeholders can see how their money helps to stop the climate catastrophe.

-Almond is another green world fintech service in the UK.
+Almond is one of the green startups in the UK.
 One of its tasks is to empower businesses in expanding sales and creating deeper bonds with their customers.
 However, there’s another environment-oriented mission they aim to accomplish — encouraging and supporting users in reaching a carbon-balanced lifestyle.
 That’s why Almond developed a free app for both iOS and Android users that helps live a greener life.
 For instance, users can look for eco-friendly alternatives, avoid unsustainable products and services, or calculate their carbon footprint.
 Moreover, when shopping with participating brands, they receive offsetting rewards which are spent on planting trees and protecting the rainforest.